rikkaneko/rikkaneko.github.io/articles/nier_mod.md

 3. You may press `Ctrl+Shift+Backspace` to open the in-game GUI.
 Two file `dinput8.ini` and `FAR.ini` should be generated in the game directory.
 __Note:__ These files are encoded in UTF-16.
 If you are using Kate editor, you may see whole page of block and random characters, just set back the correct encoding is fine.
-According to [MiyacoGBF](https://gist.github.com/MiyacoGBF/6fd49ae4a73a9a7f4d13c488bff2da77), open `dinput8.ini`  and change `Silent=false` in `Steam.Log` section to `Silent=false` maybe a workaround for fixing GUI crash.
+__Note:__ According to [MiyacoGBF](https://gist.github.com/MiyacoGBF/6fd49ae4a73a9a7f4d13c488bff2da77), open `dinput8.ini`  and change `Silent=false` in `Steam.Log` section to `Silent=false` maybe a workaround for fixing GUI crash.
 However, I cannot show the OSD without crash while the GUI work fine without special configuration.

 __Warning:__  Don't enable the OSD or press `Ctrl+Shift+O` in game as it will crash your game.